Micemade/wcspots/readme.txt

 5. You can change the appearance of the block using intuitive controls located under the block settings and styles tabs.
 In the "Settings" tab, you'll find product and image selection, as well as layout properties for products, images, and popovers.
 Meanwhile, under the "Styles" tab, you can adjust colors, sizes, spacings, and other style properties.

-6. Finally, here's the WCSpots block in action on the frontend, showing off the products with the showcase image and hotspots.
+6. The WCSpots block in action on the frontend, showing off the products with the showcase image and hotspots.

+7. Showcasing audio product, with different layout and hotspot styles.

+8. Showcasing cosmetic products, with variation of popup style, this time without the product image.

 == Licence ==